DeeptiKannan/Sentiment-Analysis-Using-Deep-Learning/README.md

 The ipynb file contains the implementation and code for the project

+The dataset used for this Repo can be downloaded using this link: https://www.kaggle.com/code/lakshmi25npathi/sentiment-analysis-of-imdb-movie-reviews

 Here's a general approach for sentiment analysis using deep learning:

 1. Dataset preparation: Collect or create a labeled dataset for sentiment analysis.
 This dataset should consist of text samples paired with their corresponding sentiment labels (e.g., positive, negative, neutral).